2011 in video games

 Numerous video games were released in 2011.
-Many awards went to games such as Batman: Arkham City, Portal 2, The Elder Scrolls V: Skyrim, The Legend of Zelda: Skyward Sword and Uncharted 3: Drake's Deception.
-2011 also marked the worldwide release of the Nintendo 3DS.
+Many awards went to games such as Batman: Arkham City, Portal 2, The Elder Scrolls V: Skyrim, The Legend of Zelda: Skyward Sword, Madden NFL 12, NBA 2K12, WWE '12, WWE All-Stars, and Uncharted 3: Drake's Deception.
+2011 also marked the worldwide release of the Nintendo 3DS, the first console of the eighth generation.